sbouschery/aisler-wiki/Pro_Users/proper_project_protocol.md

 ### What Should A Fellow Community Member Know About Your Project?

+First of all, you need a proper description and a good project title.
 If you find an answer to all of these questions, you are on a good path to a proper project!

 - What does your project do?